vidstack/player/apps/site/pages/docs/player/react/getting-started/foundation/index.md

   function onPointerUp({ nativeEvent }: React.PointerEvent) {
     if (paused) {
-      // - We are providing the "triggerEvent" here.
+      // - We are providing the "trigger" here.
       // - Trigger events allow us to trace events back to their origin.
       // - The media play event will have this pointer event in its chain. remote.play(nativeEvent);